MiddleSchoolEarthScience/middleschoolearthscience.github.io/about.md

 * 3rd Grade Student of the Month, Fort Colville Elementary, Colville, WA

 ### MY EDUCATIONAL HISTORY
-* Master of Arts in Education, University of New Mexico
+* Master of Arts in Education with Focus on Reflective Practices, University of New Mexico
 * Bachelor of Science in Parks and Recreation Management with Emphasis in Outdoor Education, Northern Arizona University

 ### CONTACT ME